Harry Potter and the Sacred Text

 Harry Potter and the Sacred Text is an audio podcast founded by Vanessa Zoltan, Casper Ter Kuile, and Ariana Nedelman, and hosted by Vanessa Zoltan and Matt Potts, in which the Harry Potter books are read as a sacred text.
 Each episode, the characters and context of one chapter in the Harry Potter series are explored through a different central theme like 'vulnerability', 'betrayal', or 'friendship'.
-The podcast, which charted #2 on the US iTunes Charts a few months after its inception in 2016, has been described as "Bible studies for J.K.
+The podcast, which charted #2 on the US iTunes Charts a few months after its inception in 2016, was described as "Bible studies for J.K.
 Rowling fans".
+The creators condemned Rowling's views on transgender people, which became apparent from 2019.
+Over its decade-long run the hosts read through the complete series twice, and concluded the show in February 2026.

 History

 The project originated at Harvard Divinity School, where both founders studied and shared an interest in religion without God - with Vanessa Zoltan describing herself as "an atheist and a Jew and a humanist" and Casper Ter Kuile training as a minister for non-religious people.

 The inspiration for the podcast was a lecture by Zoltan on reading Jane Eyre as a sacred text, which Ter Kuile attended.
 As a fan of the Harry Potter books, he persuaded Zoltan to attempt to apply the same method of sacred reading to Harry Potter.

 In 2015, the duo started a weekly book club in the off-campus Humanist Hub.
 They chose the Harry Potter series because of its wide cultural reach and its coverage of life's big questions - like love, friendship, family and loss - with Ter Kuile noting that Harry Potter is "often a text that people turn to in real times of trouble".

 When the book club grew in popularity and gained interest internationally, Zoltan and Ter Kuile decided to turn their project into a podcast.
 Harvard Divinity student Ariana Nedelman, an experienced digital producer, was enlisted to help make the transition from book club to podcast production.
 A Kickstarter project was set up to fund the production, which successfully raised $3,549 - exceeding their original $3,000 goal.